 Science in Grange Community Nursery and Primary School is a vibrant and valued core subject.
 Each class learns Science for at least two hours a week through a rich and varied curriculum coverage.
 Enquiry lies at the heart of Science in our school and throughout the year, each class will experience the five different enquiry types at least once.
 These extend and give real-life application to the skills and knowledge taught over the year.
-The five enquiry types comprise research, fair testing, sorting and grouping, pattern seeking and observation over time.
+The five enquiry types comprise research, fair testing, sorting and grouping, pattern-seeking and observation over time.

 At our school, Science opens up doors.
-We understand the potential that it brings us and endeavour to explore as many careers as we can by inviting visitors to speak to the children.
+We understand the potential that it brings us and endeavours to explore as many careers as we can by inviting visitors to speak to the children.
 We also run a ‘Young Scientists’ club which challenges stereotypes of ‘scientists’ and makes every child a Young Scientist.
 During Science week in March, we will be holding a Science Fayre and inviting members of our community to share our learning with us.